 Throughout the aviation industry, there is a shortage of trained pilots and qualified aircraft mechanics.
-Our ability to sell our products and services will depend, in part, on the ability of customers and other operators of Lilium Jets to find, recruit and train pilots qualified to operate our Lilium Jets and mechanics qualified to perform the requisite maintenance activities, for which we, along with our customers and other operators of our Lilium Jets, will compete with airlines and other air mobility and transportation services companies, some of which will offer wages or benefit packages exceeding what we, our customers and other operators of Lilium Jets will offer.
+Our ability to sell our products and services will depend, in part, on the ability of operators of the Lilium Jets to find, recruit and train pilots qualified to operate the Lilium Jet and mechanics qualified to perform the requisite maintenance activities, for which operators of our Lilium Jets will compete with airlines and other air mobility and transportation services companies, some of which will offer wages or benefit packages exceeding what operators of the Lilium Jets may offer.
 We intend to work with third parties to train pilots, mechanics and technicians in our proprietary jet operation and maintenance.
-However, if we, along with our customers and other operators of Lilium Jets, are unable to hire, train and retain qualified pilots and qualified mechanics, our business could be harmed, and we may be unable to implement our growth plans.
+However, if operators of the Lilium Jets are unable to hire, train and retain qualified pilots and mechanics, our business could be harmed, and we may be unable to implement our growth plans.